 Enter your email & I'll send it to your inbox.
 Plus, get weekly updates from me!

-Similar to a hand pie but a bit lighter and flakier, these Apple Turnovers feature a homemade "quick" puff pastry and a sweet and juicy spiced apple filling.
-However, you can just as easily use store-bought puff pastry if that is what you prefer.
+Similar to a hand pie but a bit lighter and flakier, these Cinnamon Cider Glazed Apple Turnovers feature a homemade "quick" puff pastry and a sweet and juicy spiced apple filling.
+Or, use store-bought puff pastry if that is what you prefer.
+The apple filling is made quickly on the stovetop and is all about the apple flavor, with just a hint of cinnamon and nutmeg.
+After the turnovers are baked, a quick cinnamon and apple cider glaze is whisked together and drizzled over the top.
+It's the perfect finishing touch.

 Best Apples to Use for Turnovers

-For this recipe, the combination of Gala and Granny Smithis ideal because they have a good texture after the double cook (on the stove and in the oven), they have a sweet and tart flavor to them, and they are readily available in nearly every grocery store.
+For this recipe, the combination of Gala and Granny Smith is ideal because they have a good texture after the double cook (on the stove and in the oven), they have a sweet and tart flavor to them, and they are readily available in nearly every grocery store.
 If you stray from this combination, here are some other suggestions:

 - Cortland